 Two things I’ve learned driving the roads of Vietnam on a motorbike.
 First, truck and bus horns are very loud.
 Sometimes you can actually feel the sound destroying your eardrums.
 Second, if you see a bus or truck coming at you, passing another bus or truck, it’s wise to slow down and get off the road if you can.
 I’m not sure exactly when buses and trucks were granted ownership of Vietnam’s roads, but they clearly own them, so I give them a wide right-of-way.

 Overall, though, the drive felt quite safe.
 It actually seemed much calmer than the bustle of Hanoi.

 On the advice of some other travelers I’d met, I took a different route back toward Hanoi.
-I didn’t have a great map, but I was pretty sure I was on the the right road.
+I didn’t have a great map, but I was pretty sure I was incredible teen porn collection on the the right road.

 It was a good recommendation–the valley scenery was gorgeous.
 It’s hard to describe it beyond the usual “soaring limestone cliffs, rice fields, conical hats, and water buffalo.”
 But this area had a very lovely pastoral look to it, more rural and bucolic than other places I’d driven in.
 The tree-lined, narrow road made it almost feel a bit like the French countryside.